Sheldon-pixel/ML_engineering/README.md

 The ML components are as follows:

-1. Data source
+1. Data source.
-2. Data pre-processing
+2. Data pre-processing.
-3. Model training
+3. Model training.
-4. Model evaluation
+4. Model evaluation.
-5. Model deployment
+5. Model deployment.
-6. Model monitoring
+6. Model monitoring.

 To automate the operations of the above six components, you will need the following: